 The Basics of Anxiety Biochemistry

-But to give you a basic example of how anxiety works, let's look at some of the body's chemicals and how they seem to contribute to anxiety disorders:
+To give you an idea of how anxiety interacts with the brain, let's look at some of the body's chemicals and how they seem to contribute to anxiety disorders:

-- Serotonin - Serotonin is the most well-known anxiety related neurotransmitter.
+- Serotonin Serotonin may be the most well-known neurotransmitter.
 Low levels of serotonin are linked to both anxiety and depression.
 Like most neurotransmitters, low or unbalanced serotonin levels can occur genetically/naturally, and can also be created by your emotions.
 Studies have shown that therapy and mental health techniques increase natural serotonin levels.
-Some medications specifically improve serotonin flow and find a profound reduction in anxiety.
+Some medications specifically improve serotonin flow and reduce anxiety.

-- GABA - GABA has shown a strong association with the development of mood disorders, indicating that GABA appears to have an effect on emotions.
+- GABA The neurotransmitter GABA is known to be the regulatory center for anxiety.
+Research has shown a strong association between GABA levels and the development of mood disorders, indicating that GABA also has an effect on emotions.
 In fact, one of the primary types of anxiety medications - benzodiazepines - bind with GABA receptors and produce the anxiolytic effect.
-Higher levels of GABA appear to have mood boosting qualities, and low levels of GABA may have excitatory properties that put you on edge.
+The drug effects on the GABA receptors provides some of the strongest evidence that GABA dysfunction underlies anxiety states.

-- Epinephrine/Norepinephrine - Norepinephrine is responsible for many of the symptoms of anxiety.
-They are the adrenaline and energy that is pumped through your body when you're stressed or anxious, and cause changes like rapid heartbeat, sweating, etc. In some cases these hormones can start becoming overactive, often as a result of regular stress.
+- Epinephrine/Norepinephrine Norepinephrine is responsible for many of the symptoms of anxiety.
+These hormones and neurotransmitters are responsible for the adrenaline and energy that is pumped through your body when you're stressed or anxious, and cause changes like rapid heartbeat, sweating, etc. In some cases these hormones can become overactive, often as a result of regular stress.

-- Endorphins - Endorphins themselves do not appear to be related to the creation of anxiety, but how that anxiety is addressed.
+- Endorphins Endorphins themselves do not appear to be related to the creation of anxiety but are important to know about in relation to how that anxiety is relieved.
 Endorphins are mood and relaxation stabilizers.
-They're often the cause of "addictions" to various coping mechanisms - for example, endorphins appear to be released when people eat food they like, so eating food may become someone's coping tool.
-Exercise is an example of a healthy way to release endorphins.
+They're often related to "addictions" to various coping mechanisms - for example, endorphins appear to be released when people eat food they like, so eating food may become someone's coping tool.
+Exercise is an example of a healthy way to release endorphins and cope with anxiety.

-- Dopamine - The role of dopamine in anxiety is only recently getting explored.
-But studies have shown that those with social anxiety seem to have problems with dopamine receptors.
-There is evidence that improving dopamine levels will reduce social anxiety, and possibly other anxiety disorders.
+- Dopamine The role of dopamine in anxiety is only recently getting explored.
+There is evidence that dopamine has a role in anxiety modulation in different areas of the brain.
+Some studies have also shown that those with social anxiety may have problems with dopamine receptors.
+There is evidence suggesting that improving dopamine levels could reduce social anxiety, and possibly other anxiety disorders.

 What To Do About Anxiety and Body Chemicals

 There are a few hormones/neurotransmitters that would require some type of medical attention.
 Thyroid hormone is the best example, as this hormone needs to be regulated in order to prevent anxiety.
-But the vast majority of neurotransmitters can be improved through basic mental health treatments.
+While medication can be prescribed to address the vast majority of neurotransmitters, the majority of anxiety disorders can be improved through basic mental health treatments.